parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/smart_contract_examples/4_contract_proxy.md

 `self_introduction()`, `grow_up()`, and `change_person()`.
 We are going to use `grow_up()` in
 `ContractProxy`, so we can comment out the rest of them.

+!!!
+Pre-requisites
+    Deploy [My Little Pony](./2_my_little_pony.md) smart contract, and then replace the address supplied to `use_contract` macro with the smart contract address of My Little Pony.

 ### lib.rs: define a trait
 ```rust
 use pchain_sdk::{